redhat-buildpacks/poc/kaniko/README.md

 ```

-## Test case using kaiko image on k8s
+## Test case using kaniko image on k8s

 - To test kaniko using a k8s cluster, create it using `kind`
 - Before to create the cluster, change the `hostPath` within the `./k8s/cfg.yml` cfg file to point to your local folders